Skip to main content

 • Preexisting conventional electronic documents: Documents like PDFs, spreadsheets, or presentations made available on a public entity’s website or mobile app before the compliance deadline.

-• Third-party content: Content posted by individuals or groups not affiliated with the public entity unless it is posted through a contractual, licensing, or other formal arrangements.
+• Third-party content: Content posted by individuals or groups not affiliated with the public entity unless it is posted through contractual, licensing, or other formal arrangements.

 • Individualized password-protected documents: Documents related to a specific person, property, or account that are secured by a password or other authentication measures.